drdataanalysis/drdataanalysis.github.io/_posts/2024-06-24-Medallion-Model.md

 ## Flexible
 As mentioned a key feature of this model is that it is flexible - you can use different terms and you can also adapt the model as needed.
 In my experience for instance I am using medallion but have a level to record processing step output separately from the medallion model - this could be kept in Raw but because the processing is pushing data out of the lake to a source system I have kept it out of the way to avoid confusion.

-## Chips Analogy Video

-> I have created this quick video that explains the model using the Analogy of Chips where Bronze is Dirty Potatoes, Silver is cleaned Potatoes and Gold is your final product Chips!

-{% include video id="OtVFGN_uwus" provider="youtube" %}

-This analogy was adapted from a book I read where they used Salad in a similar way (apologies I can't remember the source).

-I also found [this databricks article](https://www.databricks.com/glossary/medallion-architecture) really helpful when getting started and there are loads of resources available online about this topic.